The following is a comprehensive biographical report for Alexander McQueen , based on the most recent data as of May 13, 2026.

 Salary: N/A (Deceased)

-MAIN INCOME SOURCE: Fashion Design and Brand Royalties
+MAIN INCOME SOURCE: Fashion Design and Brand Equity

 CHILDREN: None